Plotting and Programming in Python: Introduction, Variables, and DataFrames

 print(os.listdir('data'))

 By default, Pandas gives rows numeric labels: 0, 1, 2, and so on.
-For Gapminder data, it is often more useful to use the country column as the row index.
+These are called indexes, and are unique for each row.
+However, numbers aren’t very informative to describing what’s in each row, so we should change the index.
+For this data, it is more useful to use the country column as the row index.
+Although you can do for any column, it’s good practice to use indexes that are unique.

 data_oceania_country = pd.read_csv(